microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-15-Preview.md

 ## Goals
 In the last few releases of Visual Studio, the JavaScript language service has been provided via an "execution based" model.
-A JavaScript engine runs your code as you write it and examines the execuction environment at the current editing location to provide information such as completion lists, signature help, and other language tooling features.
+A JavaScript engine runs your code as you write it and examines the execution environment at the current editing location to provide information such as completion lists, signature help, and other language tooling features.
 The new language service is based on the TypeScript language service, which is powered by static analysis.
 This change opens up several opportunities, such as: